 A: Avastin is approved for the treatment of cancer of the colon or rectum that has spread to other parts of the body.
-It must be given along with chemotherapy that includes a drug called 5-fluorouracil (5-FU) or capecitabine (Xeloda).
-Other types of cancers that Avastin helps includes certain types of lung cancer, kidney cancer, and glioblastoma (a type of brain tumor).
+It is typically given along with chemotherapy that includes a drug called 5-fluorouracil (5-FU) or capecitabine (Xeloda).
+Other types of cancers that Avastin helps include certain types of lung cancer, kidney cancer, ovarian cancer, cervical cancer, and glioblastoma (a type of brain tumor).
 Clinical trials are underway to see if Avastin helps in other cancers.

 Avastin, which had been used to treat breast cancer, is no longer approved by the FDA for this purpose, because the risks of the drug outweigh the benefits.

 A: No. But Avastin may extend survival time.
 In clinical trials, patients treated with Avastin plus chemotherapy like 5-FU, leucovorin, oxaliplatin, and irinotecan survived about five months longer than patients treated with the chemotherapy alone.

 Q: What are the side effects of Avastin?

 A: Avastin has several serious side effects, although not all patients experience them.
 These side effects include:

 - Holes in the colon; when this happens, surgery is usually required.